Can You Use Diesel in a Fuel Oil Furnace?

 If you run out of heating oil, you can use diesel as a short-term solution until you can get more.
 Learn more about using diesel as a replacement for oil in your furnace below.

-Can You Put Diesel in Your Oil Tank?
+Can I Put Diesel Fuel in my Oil Tank?

 Yes, you can.
 While waiting for your oil supply delivery, you can substitute diesel for heating oil.
 Diesel and heating oil can also be mixed if you’re running low on oil and are worried about running out.
 Both are midweight distillations of petroleum.
 Because of this, they burn similarly and can have the same heating effect.